 Several indications before Tsongkhapa’s birth also indicated that he would be a great being.
 His parents, for example, had many auspicious dreams that their child would be an emanation of Avalokiteshvara, Manjushri, and Vajrapani.
-His future teacher, Chojey Dondrub-rinchen (Chos-rje Don-grub rin-chen), was told by Yamantaka in a vision that he (Yamantaka) would come to Amdo (A-mdo, northeastern Tibet) in a certain year and become his disciple.
+His future teacher, Choje Dondrub-rinchen (Chos-rje Don-grub rin-chen), was told by Yamantaka in a vision that he (Yamantaka) would come to Amdo (A-mdo, northeastern Tibet) in a certain year and become his disciple.

 Tsongkhapa was born in Tsongkha (Tsong-kha), Amdo, in 1357, the fourth of six sons.
 The day after Tsongkhapa’s birth, Chojey Dondrub-rinchen sent his main disciple to the parents with gifts, a statue, and a letter.
 A sandalwood tree grew from the spot where his umbilical cord fell to the ground.
 Each leaf had a natural picture of the Buddha Sinhanada (Sangs-rgyas Seng-ge sgra), and was thus called Kumbum (sKu-‘bum), a hundred thousand body images.
 The Gelug monastery called Kumbum was later built on that spot.

 Tsongkhapa was not like an ordinary child.
 He never misbehaved; he instinctively engaged in bodhisattva type actions; and he was extremely intelligent and always wanted to learn everything.
-At the age of three, he took lay vows from the Fourth Karmapa, Rolpay-dorjey (Kar-ma-pa Rol-pa’i rdo-rje) (1340-1383).
-Soon after, his father invited Chojey Dondrub-rinchen to their home.
+At the age of three, he took lay vows from the Fourth Karmapa, Rolpay-dorje (Kar-ma-pa Rol-pa’i rdo-rje) (1340-1383).
+Soon after, his father invited Choje Dondrub-rinchen to their home.
 The lama offered to care for the education of the boy and the father happily agreed.
-The boy stayed at home until he was seven, studying with Chojey Dondrub-rinchen.
+The boy stayed at home until he was seven, studying with Choje Dondrub-rinchen.
 Just seeing the lama read, he instinctively knew how to read without needing to be taught.

-During this time, Chojey Dondrub-rinchen gave the boy the empowerments of Five-Deity Chakrasamvara (Dril-bu lha-lnga), Hevajra, Yamantaka, and Vajrapani.
+During this time, Choje Dondrub-rinchen gave the boy the empowerments of Five-Deity Chakrasamvara (Dril-bu lha-lnga), Hevajra, Yamantaka, and Vajrapani.
 By the age of seven, he had already memorized their complete rituals, had completed the Chakrasamvara retreat, was already doing the self-initiation, and already had a vision of Vajrapani.
 He frequently dreamt of Atisha (Jo-bo rJe dPal-ldan A-ti-sha) (982-1054), which was a sign that he would correct misunderstandings of the Dharma in Tibet and restore its purity, combining sutra and tantra, as Atisha had done.